• Skip to primary navigation

 • Strut: Male turkey’s mating behavior

-Other important information about turkeys are described as follows:
+Other important information about turkeys is explained below:

 • De-beaking.
 This is the reduction of the beak’s length in order to prevent cannibalism and feather picking.
 It is carried out at 4-5 weeks of age.
 While debeaking, the tool must be very hot and should not be too close to the nostrils.

 • De-snooding.
 This is the removal of the snood or dewbill in order to prevent the head from getting injured while fighting or picking.
-By pressing the snood at a day old using the thumbnail or finger would remove it.
+Pressing the snood at a day old using the thumbnail or finger would remove it.
 A sharp scissor can be used to cut off the snood when the poult is 3 weeks old.

 • De-toeing or toe clipping.
-This is the removal of the toenail and it is usually done at day old.
+This is the removal of the toenail and it is usually done at a day old.

 A sexually mature female turkey should start laying in the 30th week of age and the egg-laying period lasts for 24 weeks starting from the day the first egg is laid.
 Under proper artificial lighting and feeding management, a female turkey will be laying around 60-100 eggs every year.
 Turkeys usually lay their eggs in the afternoon, and their eggs are tinted and weigh around 85 grams.
 The eggs are also pointed at one end with a very strong shell.